jlmelville/sneer/docs/input-initialization.md

 But you are probably carrying out a probability-based embedding.
 In this case you have to generate the input probabilities from the input distances.
-Normally the input kernel function is a gaussian, and there is a free parameter, the bandwidth, to tune.
+Normally the input kernel function is a gaussian, and there is a free parameter to tune that control the spread of the function.
+Sometimes this parameter is defined as the bandwidth or variance, and as it gets larger, the spread of the gaussian increases.
+Other times you'll see the parameter referred to as the "precision", which is the inverse of the squared bandwidth, and hence the larger the precision is, the "tighter" the distribution.
+The `sneer` options refer to it as the precision, so I'll try not to refer to it in other ways, unless it makes the discussion clearer.

+### Perplexity and precision

-This is where the perplexity comes in, which is usually described as being a continuous analog to the number of nearest neighbors of a point.
-The user sets the perplexity, and then the bandwidth of the kernel is adjusted so that the probability associated with each point generates the desired perplexity.
+The precision of the kernel function is not set directly.
+It's done by specifying a desired value for the perplexity, which is usually described as being a continuous analog to the number of nearest neighbors of a point.
+The user sets the perplexity, and then the precision of the kernel is adjusted so that theprobability associated with each point generates the desired perplexity.

 You may be wondering at this point if there's a free parameter associated with the output kernel function.
 The answer is, for t-SNE, no. But for other